 Which card offers the best deal?

-In the first quarter of 2021, which card would work best for you depends on whether you have a membership with an eligilble wholesale club.
-If you often go to BJ’s or Sam’s, the Chase Freedom Flex can offer a better deal.
-But if you’re not a member, the Discover it Cash Back will definitely be a better pick for you this quarter.
+In the second quarter of 2021, which card would work best for you depends on whether you have a membership with an eligible wholesale club.
+If you often go to BJ’s or Sam’s, the Discover it Cash Back can offer a better deal.
+But if you’re not a member, the Chase Freedom or Freedom Flex might be a better pick for you, especially if you’re planning a home renovation project.

-On top of that, for new cardholders, Discover will match your first-year cash back earnings, effectively increasing your bonus cash back rate in your first year with the card on rotating categories up to the spend maximum.
+On the other hand, Discover matches first-year cash back earnings for new cardholders, effectively increasing your bonus cash back rate in your first year with the card on rotating categories up to the spend maximum.

-However, it’s impossible to predict which card will offer for the rest of the year, since Chase only releases bonus categories one quarter at a time.
-While we know that Discover will offer a bonus at gas stations, wholesale clubs and for select streaming services in the next quarter, there’s no information yet on which purchases Chase will reward for the rest of 2021 since the issuer announces bonus categories one at a time.
+However, it’s impossible to predict which card will offer for the rest of the year since Chase only releases bonus categories one quarter at a time.
+While we know that Discover will offer a bonus for restaurant and PayPal purchases in the third quarter, there’s no information yet on which purchases Chase will reward for the rest of 2021 since the issuer announces bonus categories one at a time.

 *All information about the Chase Freedom has been collected independently by CreditCards.com.
 The issuer did not provide the content, nor is it responsible for its accuracy.